acima-credit/skills-clinic/2023/1/email-signature/README.md

 The full name, company, and email address will be required and a message will show up if one of those fields is defocused and empty.
 A message will also show up if any of those fields are empty and the copy button is selected.
 The company will be a drop-down with two choices: Acima or RAC.

 In the preview pane the full name should be in bold.
 The title should be italicized.
 The company should be name and address.
-Email address should show up under that and be prefixed with an envelope icont.
+Email address should show up under that and be prefixed with an envelope icon.
 Phone number should be under that and be prefixed with a phone icon.

+If a value isn't provided (e.g. title) there shouldn't be a gap.